The White Practice ( Walton HC )

 Complaint Policy and Procedure

-- All complaints will be acknowledged within 3 working days of receipt and agreement reached with the complainant about the expected time scale and outcome of the investigation.
+- All complaints will be acknowledged within 2 weeks of receipt and agreement reached with the complainant about the expected time scale and outcome of the investigation.

 - Confidentiality will be respected at all times and the patient’s consent will be sought where complaints are made by anybody other than the patient themselves.

 - The practice manager will undertake a thorough investigation of events and seek to address all aspects of a patient’s complaint; taking advice and where beneficial, arranging meetings with the complainant.